gobridge/about-us/coc.md

-# GoBridge CoC
+# GoBridge/Women Who Go - CoC

-GoBridge uses the Go CoC as our base document:
+GoBridge (GB) and Women Who Go (WWG) uses the Go CoC as our base document:

 [Go CoC](https://golang.org/conduct) | [Go Forum](https://forum.golangbridge.org/) | [Gophers Slack](http://invite.slack.golangbridge.org)

-## GoBridge Addendum
+## GB/WWG Addendum

 ### Real Names
-If you feel comfortable, we encourage you to use your real name in all of our online and offline GoBridge communities and events.
+If you feel comfortable, we encourage you to use your real name in all of our online and offline GB/WWG communities and events.
 We find it encourages openness and civility in discussions.
 However, this is not a requirement.

 Organizers and moderators may ask people to change their handles or usernames if it conflicts with known public figures, impersonates other people, sounds like automated tools, contains inappropriate language, or other unclear cases.